Exhibition

 Richard Hawkins (b.
 1961, lives in Los Angeles, USA) has had solo exhibitions at institutions including Kunsthalle Wien (2025/26); LOEWE’s FW24 Men’s Show, Paris (2024); Tate Liverpool (2014); Le Consortium, Dijon (2013); the Art Institute of Chicago and the Hammer Museum, Los Angeles (both 2010); de Appel, Amsterdam (2007); and Kunstverein Heilbronn (2003).
 He has also participated in numerous international group exhibitions, including Artists Space, New York (2023); Bonner Kunstverein (2019); Kunstinstituut Melly, Rotterdam (2014); and the 2012 Whitney Biennial, New York.
 His work is held in major international collections, including the Art Institute of Chicago; Astrup Fearnley Museet, Oslo; Hammer Museum, Los Angeles; Hessel Museum of Art, Annandale-on-Hudson, New York; Institute of Contemporary Art, Miami; Kistefos Museum, Norway; LOEWE Foundation, Madrid; Museum of Contemporary Art, Los Angeles; Museum of Modern Art, New York; Nevada Museum of Art; Palm Springs Art Museum; Stedelijk Museum, Amsterdam; Walker Art Center; and Whitney Museum of American Art, New York.
 Hawkins is a Professor of painting at ArtCenter College of Design in Pasadena.

-It is accompanied by the publication Richard Hawkins: Potentialities, edited by Eva Birkenstock and Michelle Cotton, with texts by Rhea Anastas and Kristian Vistrup Madsen, as well as an interview with Richard Hawkins by Bruce Hainley.
-The book is published in German and English by Verlag der Buchhandlung Walther und Franz König, Cologne (designed by Dan Solbach, 38 Euro).
+The exhibition in Hannover is curated by Eva Birkenstock in close collaboration with Kunsthalle Wien.
+It is accompanied by the publication Richard Hawkins: Potentialities, with texts by Rhea Anastas, Annie Ochmanek, and Kristian Vistrup Madsen; an interview with the artist by Bruce Hainley; and an introduction by Michelle Cotton and Eva Birkenstock.
+The book is published in German and English by Verlag der Buchhandlung Walther und Franz König, Cologne (designed by Dan Solbach; 38 Euro).

 Richard Hawkins has created a limited-edition print as part of a new series of artists’ editions.
 Mystery Cult of Harpocrates (Hannover Version) (2026) reproduces his 2018 painting of the same name, included in the exhibition.